AfriMore about Afri

 Dublin Friends of the EarthMore about Dublin Friends of the Earth

-Dublin Friends of the Earth is a local volunteer branch of Friends of the Earth.
+Dublin Friends of the Earth is an active group of volunteers who work

 Eco Congregation IrelandMore about Eco Congregation Ireland